The vision of the Scottish Forum on Natural Capital is of:

 1.1 Scotland has a policy framework informed by natural capital thinking, including the use of appropriate business incentives and penalties.

 1.2 The Scottish Government’s expectations in relation to natural capital, as expressed in the Government Economic Strategy, Programme for Government and the National Performance Framework, are understood across the public, private and voluntary sectors.

-1.3 Scotland’s natural capital risks and trends are routinely monitored, using robust data, as an integral part of the Scottish Government’s National Performance Framework.
+1.3 Scotland’s natural capital risks and trends are routinely monitored by a composite of indicators, including the Natural Capital Asset Index, as an integral part of the Scottish Government’s National Performance Framework.

 Impact through Knowledge and Innovation - Strategic Aim 2